 Transparency Statement on Human Trafficking and Modern Slavery (in compliance with the Modern Slavery Act 2015 (the "Act"))

-Our business is about providing responsible legal advice to enable our clients to manage and address business risks.
+1.1 Our business is about providing responsible legal and other professional services to enable our clients to manage and address business risks.
 A commitment to behaving responsibly is at our core and it extends to everything we do, and to those with whom we interact.

-Pinsent Masons has a global turnover of in excess of £360 million.
+1.4 Pinsent Masons LLP has a global turnover of c£450 million.

-We partner with a number of organisations who help shape our commitment to doing business responsibly by providing us with specialist advice and support.
-This includes Stonewall, Business in the Community, Working Families and Employers Network for Equality and Inclusion.
+1.5 We partner with a number of organisations who help shape our commitment to doing business responsibly by providing us with specialist advice and support.
+This includes Stonewall, Business in the Community, Working Families, Employers Network for Equality and Inclusion, WEConnect and MSDUK.